MUSIC AT NICHOLLS

 MUS 472.
 Performance Course.
 2-0-6.
 Prerequisite: MUS 471.
 Individual instruction.
 Open to music majors only.
 May be repeated for credit if content differs.
 (50.0903)

 MUS 474.
 Performance Coaching.
 2-0-6.
 Advanced individual studio instruction and performance coaching.
-Open only to music majors at an advanced performance level as determined by the studio instructor and with approval of the director.
+Open only to music majors at an advanced performance level as determined by the studio instructor.
 (50.0903)

 MUS 476.
 Piano Pedagogy.
 3-3-0.
 Prerequisite: MUS 376.
 Teaching methods and materials with emphasis on training individual and class piano students.
 For music majors only.
 (50.0999)